Inspiring and transforming students lives for over 100 years

-Reed College is located just 10 minutes from downtown Portland, Oregon, a city The New York Times called “the most European of American cities, literate and small-scale, a pleasant surprise around every corner.”
-For more than a century, the College has been a haven for a diverse group of scholars who wrestle with big ideas and explore ways to apply those ideas to the world around them.
+Reed College is located 10 minutes from downtown Portland, Oregon, a vibrant metropolis of waterfalls, bridges, and parks of every size.
+For more than a century, the College has been a nexus for a diverse group of scholars who wrestle with big ideas and explore ways to apply those ideas to the world around them.
 Learning is cherished at Reed; it isn’t outside the norm to talk about your passions and discoveries.
-You will encounter the unexpected, learn to conduct independent research, and discover that the question is the first step in revelation.
+If you’re ready to look beyond the superficial, to seek the truth and discover unlimited possibilities, you’re ready for Reed.

-With a student-faculty ratio of 9:1 and all classes taught by professors rather than teaching assistants, undergraduate education at Reed comes first.
+With a student-faculty ratio of 10:1 and all classes taught by professors rather than teaching assistants, undergraduate education at Reed comes first.
 The conference method of learning brings together small groups of students to discuss great ideas, read primary texts by leading thinkers, and form opinions and defend them with skill and nuance.
 Guided by a thoughtfully constructed sequence of topics and architecture of ideas, students map an academic course that culminates in the senior thesis.
 They work alongside their professors, with whom they share a deep enthusiasm for scholarship, inquiry, and academic excellence.
-If you’re ready to look beyond the superficial, to seek the truth and discover unlimited possibilities, you’re ready for Reed.

 Four years of college can seem like a long time and paradoxically like no time at all, but your time at Reed will leave an imprint on you that will extend throughout your life; once a Reedie, always a Reedie.
 Exposure to the primary disciplines of human knowledge prepares graduates to go on to fascinating professions in science, art, medicine, global politics, education, and the environment.
-Reed ranks among the top undergraduate institutions in the nation in the percentage of graduates going on to earn Ph.D.s in physics, engineering, and the life sciences.
-Distinguished alumni include Wikipedia cofounder Larry Sanger ’91; neuroscientist Kenneth Koe ’45, inventor of Zoloft; environmental chemist and mountaineer Arlene Blum ’66; attorney William Hohengarten ’84, whose arguments persuaded the U.S. Supreme Court to strike down Texas laws against sodomy; beat poet Gary Snyder ’51; best-selling author Barbara Ehrenreich ’63; and geneticist Pamela Ronald ’82, who developed a strain of drought-resistant rice.
-(Notable dropouts include Steve Jobs.)
+Reed ranks among the top undergraduate institutions in the nation in the percentage of graduates going on to earn PhDs in Physical Sciences (ranked #3) and the life sciences (ranked #2).

 The Office of Inclusive Community